Our Story

 Our Chicken-chasing game was now truly global.
 We even translated the whole game into Portuguese for the Brazilians.

-And then we started to partner with brands, having one-off games with el Tab and DRTY where we mix up the rules and have bigger prizes.
+We partnered with more brands for wild one-off games with el Tab and DRTY, mixing up the rules and having bigger prizes.

 Now the dust has settled, let me explain why we're doing this.